GNS scientists used cutting-edge climate1 science to inspire primary school students to drive down their school-run carbon dioxide2 emissions.

 - interacting systems including the carbon cycle and the water cycle

-- the differences between weather and climate
+- the differences between weather12 and climate

 - sources and forms of energy.